MdeBoer95/Shared-Matrix-Factorization/README.md

 Two matricies D and A are factorized with a shared factor U so that D &#x2248; U*V'  and A &#x2248; U*H'

-The corresponding optimization Problem looks as follows:
+The corresponding optimization problem looks as follows:
 ![](opti.gif)

 Where the last term is added for regularization.